iamvitalyo/Aphrodite-AGI/readme.txt

 if revert of O is cross maybe O dont love cross maybe we dont need to use x, y coords and we need use gradus of path and size

+we need to use for seconds symbols and another calculatin 2/1 = first symbol of 2

 Good luck, and dont forget to click "Star" button!